datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 The Buddha is being asked questions by a brahmin student Kapathika.
 It is said that this student is a sixteen years old clansman, "a master of the Three Vedas with their vocabularies, liturgy, phonology and grammar, fully versed in natural philosophy and in the marks of a Great Man", very learned, has good delivery and is wise.

-Kapathika asks (B. Bodhi trans.): "In regard to the ancient brahmanic hymns that have come down through oral transmission preserved in the collections the brahmins come to the definite conclusion: 'only this is true, anything else is wrong.'
+Kapathika asks (Bhikkhu Bodhi trans.): "In regard to the ancient brahmanic hymns that have come down through oral transmission preserved in the collections the brahmins come to the definite conclusion: 'only this is true, anything else is wrong.'
 What does the Master Gotama say about this?"

 The Buddha replies that none of those brahmins **knows and sees** 'only this is true, anything else is wrong'.
 Thus placing the discussion about the method to access knowledge, and not the knowledge itself.